RohanKapurDEV/warlock/README.md

 # Warlock

 Warlock is a tiny web API layer around Quarry Protocol and has endpoints to deserialize Quarry accounts like quarries, miners, and rewarders to JSON.
-It also has an endpoint to allow you to fetch all miners that belong to a quarry.

 ## Running Warlock locally